The playground is a battlefield

 And the generations starving out of love

-In this poem, my truth becomes their lies
+My truth becomes their lies

 Their lies become the truth